ziutek/emgo/README.md

 	../load-oocd.sh # This uses openocd.

-To load binary built to run from flash (this erases Flash and programs it with new firmware):
+To load binary built to run from Flash (this erases Flash and programs it with new firmware):

 	../load.sh flash